liborty/rstats/README.md

 * `depth` is a measure of likelihood of a zero median point **p** belonging to a data cloud.
 More specifically, it is the projection onto unit **p** of a sum of unit vectors that lie outside the normal through **p**.
 For example, all outer hull points have by their definition `depth = 0`, whereas the inner hull points have high values of depth.
 This is intended as an improvement on Mahalanobis distance which has a similar goal but says nothing about how well enclosed **p** is.
 Whereas `tm_statistic` only informs about the probability pertaining to the whole cloud, not to its local shape near **p**.

 * `sigvec (signature vector)`
-Sums of zero median vectors in all coordinate hemispheres.
-The origin will most often be  **gm**.
-For a new point **p** that needs to be classified, we can quickly estimate how well populated is its direction (from **gm**).
-This could be done properly by projecting all the points directly onto unit **p** but this is usually impractically slow, as there are typically many such points.
-However, `signature_vector` only needs to be precomputed once and is then the only vector to be projected onto unit **p**.
+Proportional projections of a cloud of zero median vectors on all hemispheric axis.
+When a new zero median point **p** needs to be classified, we can quickly estimate how well populated is its direction from **gm**.
+Similar could be done by projecting all the points directly onto **p** but this is usually impractically slow, as there are typically very many such points.
+However, `signature_vector` only needs to be precomputed once and is then the only vector to be projected onto **p**.

 ## Previously Known Concepts and Terminology